jiradeto/gsoc-summary/README.md

 ## Deliverables

-New supports that have been add to GraphicsFuzz are elaborated as follow:
+My project idea focused on providing a new shading language support in GraphicsFuzz.
+To accomplish the goal, I have enhanced the tool, with the help of my mentors, in various aspects which could be elaborated as follow:

-- Add support for GLSL Built-In functions
+- Add support for GLSL Built-In Functions
 - Add new ways to generate an opaque expression
 - New sample shaders
 - Enhancement for Reducer